 What is PMI?

 When you take out a loan to buy or refinance a home, a bank or lender takes a risk that you will honor the terms of your loan and make monthly mortgage payments to your lender.
-Private mortgage insurance, or PMI, protects a bank or lender if you fail to pay your mortgage and walk away from the home and it goes into foreclosure.
+Private mortgage insurance, or PMI, protects a bank or lender if you fail to pay your mortgage or walk away from the home and it goes into foreclosure.
 PMI provides the lending institution with a guarantee that its risk will be covered for lending you money.

 How much does PMI cost?

-The average annual cost of PMI is typically between 0.5% to 1% of the loan amount.
-A $250,000 mortgage could cost you as much as $2,500 per year or an extra $208 per month.
-According to the Consumer Financial Protection Bureau, PMI is most commonly paid as part of the monthly mortgage premium, but may be paid as an up-front premium during closing.
-You can find out your PMI terms by reviewing your loan estimate and closing disclosure.
+The average cost of PMI is typically between 0.58% to 1.86% of the original loan amount, and generally up to an additional $70 in monthly costs per every $100,000 borrowed.
+PMI is most commonly paid as part of a monthly mortgage premium but may be paid as an upfront lump sum during closing.
+Specific PMI terms are defined within your loan estimate and closing disclosure.

 PMI is arranged by the lender and provided by private insurance companies.
 A lender may or may not give you payment options, but you may request some.
 The most common ways to pay for PMI are:

-- A monthly premium added to your mortgage payment
+- Monthly premium added to your mortgage payment

 - One-time upfront premium paid at closing

-- A combination of one up-front payment and monthly premiums
+- Combination of one upfront payment and monthly premiums

 How can I avoid paying PMI?

 There are several ways to avoid paying PMI:

-- Save more: If you delay your home purchase and save a larger down payment, it could prevent you from having to pay PMI.
+- Save more: If you delay your home purchase and can afford a larger down payment, it could prevent you from having to pay PMI.

-- Ask the lender to pay: Some lenders will cover the cost, referred to as lender-paid mortgage insurance (LPMI).
+- Ask the lender to pay: Some lenders will cover the cost of your mortgage loan, referred to as lender-paid mortgage insurance (LPMI).
 However, there is a tradeoff because you could have a higher interest rate on your mortgage if you go this route.

 - Get a piggyback mortgage: Instead of getting one mortgage, you could have two.
-This is most often done in an 80/10/10 split, with an 80% first mortgage, 10% second mortgage and a 10% down payment.
+This is most often done in what’s called an 80/10/10 split, with an 80% first mortgage, 10% percent second mortgage and a 10% down payment.